Iran's Rouhani says possible to overcome animosity with U.S.

 "As to whether this conference can achieve its objectives, I have a lot of doubt," he added.
 Rouhani accused Saudi Arabia and Qatar of backing "terrorists" in Syria in an effort to extend their own influence in the Middle East.

-Rouhani will give a short speech on Thursday to chief executives from oil majors such as Eni, BP, Total and Shell, according to several executives who meet in Davos.
+Rouhani will give a short speech on Thursday to chief executives from oil majors such as Eni (ENI.MI), BP (BP.L), Total (TOTF.PA) and Shell (RDSa.L), according to several executives who meet in Davos.

 Heads of U.S. companies such as Exxon Mobil could also attend, the executives said.